 You may have heard of earthing or grounding in context to electrical appliances and thunderstorms.
 However, earthing has another important application too, namely in the area of health and healing.
 Yes, earthing can heal you.
 In fact, earthing can help with many medical conditions including high blood pressure and heart disease.

 High blood pressure is what your doctor would refer to as hypertension.
 Hypertension is a persistent blood pressure reading of 140/90 mmHg or above.
 The Australian health survey 2011/12 showed that about 4.6 million or 32% Australians aged 18 years and above had high blood pressure.
 The survey also found that men are more likely to suffer from uncontrolled or unmanageable hypertension as compared to women.
-Additionally, high blood pressure is the precursor of most cardiovascular diseases in more that 40% of cases.
+Additionally, high blood pressure is the precursor of most cardiovascular diseases in more than 40% of cases.

 Hypertension is a disease that requires medications for a lifetime in most cases.
 Sometimes, these medications require frequent changing and dose adjustments to keep high blood pressure under control.
 Earthing can help with hypertension by stabilising its fluctuations.
 Let’s see how.